Key Takeaways

 The hukou system and social inequality

-As a result of the hukou system, the ancestral villages of agricultural hukou holders are considered to be their official places of residence.
-This is true even though many have lived and worked in the city for years and only return to their home villages once a year for the Spring Festival holiday.
+As a result of the hukou system, the ancestral villages of agricultural hukou holders are considered their official places of residence.
+This is true even though many have lived and worked in the city for years and only return home once a year for the Spring Festival holiday.

 the front cover of a Chinese household registration book (hukouben)